chazzka/clanekforest/clanek.md

 In the proposed solution, there are two main alteration concepts to the original solution.

- 1. Each of the vertices gets assigned a space bounded by ranges.
+ 1. Each of the vertices gets assigned a space bounded by ranges.\
-This range should be reasonable enough to allow all the domain space to be separated correctly, hence some tolerance is needed.
+Each range should be reasonable enough to allow all the domain space to be separated correctly, hence some tolerance is needed.

- 2. The split point is in the middle of the given feature's *range*.
+ 3. The split point is in the middle of the given feature's *range*.
- 3. The input observations are only used to detect leaves.
+ 4. The input observations are only used to detect leaves.